VisH317/hashedtokens-assignment/Q4/fourier.md

  * Representation:
    * the e part = sets the rotational frequency and scales the function based on that
    * When summing over => getting the average value of the sine function after looping across the whole function
+   * Can be thought of as converting to a polar equation (a circular figure scaled by the function)
+ * When summing the parts in this rotational plane, most will cancel out (opposite quadrant values)
  * In the integral => summing will cancel out other frequencies and will only leave the starting vector after everything cancels
  * starting vector - represents rotation in a circle with phase shift and amplitude